Peneyra/DND/README.md

 	• Do not use the contents of any other files in this github project unless directed to do so.
 	• Incorporate all chats in this project into the same scenario.
 If something occurs in one chat, it affects all of the chats.

-Once the README is provided, begin the game scenario immediately.
-Do not describe file structures or contents—assume they are loaded.
-Present the player with the current situation and available choices.